 The problem is – just like any auto setting – there is a chance that the camera will get it wrong, and you’ll end up with a blurry photo.

 Unfortunately, I can’t think of any pros that I know that use this mode – I certainly don’t.
 It’s usually the worst of two worlds, and frequently more shots are out of focus, than are in sharp focus.
-So you’re best off to select one of the two modes above.
+So your best option is to select one of the two modes above.

-Some cameras have a quick switch button to toggle back and forth between them (my Canon does) or you can do a custom setting for each.
+Some cameras have a quick switch button to toggle back and forth between them (Canons do) or you can do a custom setting for each.
 Once again, consult your user manual to see what your camera can do.

 Manual Focus Mode

-To focus the camera in this mode you just need to turn the focus ring on your lens.
+To focus the camera in this mode you need to physically turn the focus ring on your lens.

-This mode is handy for doing things like macro photography, some night photography, or for times when you want to use autofocus and then lock it (do so by switching to manual focus to disengage AF as in when doing night photography).
+This mode is handy for doing things like macro photography, some night photography, or for times when you want to first use autofocus and then lock it (you can do so by switching to Manual Focus to disengage AF for doing night photography, for example).

-There are three common options for setting up your focus points (your camera may even have more, but you know what I’m going to say next – read the manual).
+There are three common options for setting up your focus points (your camera may even have more than that, but you know what I’m going to say next – read the manual).

 Single Focus Point

-One single point is selected by you, and the camera focuses only in that spot.
+One single point is selected by you, and the camera focuses only on that spot.

 This is the best choice for non-moving subjects.
-You have more precise control over where focus is set, which is really important when you’re using a large aperture and very shallow depth of field.
+You have more precise control over where the focus is set.
+This is really important when you’re using a large aperture and a very shallow depth of field.

-In this setting, a set area of focus points, or a zone you set up, are used to find focus.
+In this setting, the camera uses a set area of focus points or a larger zone (a portion of the scene) to find focus.

 It’s the best option for moving subjects as it’s harder to get a single point on a moving target.

-Ever try photographing a toddler using single-point focus?
+Ever try photographing a toddler or bird flying in the sky using Single Point Focus?

 It’s frustrating at best, and you get few, if any, good results at worst.
 Try zone or multi-point instead, and the camera will look within those points for the subject.

-Results will vary from camera to camera, and some are better at this than others – so if shooting sports or moving targets (kids, pets, etc.) is a priority for you in your photography, look for a camera that gets good reviews in the focus category (fast focus, number of points, tracking focus).
+Results will vary from camera to camera, and some are better at this than others though.
+So if shooting sports or moving targets (kids, pets, etc.) is a priority for you, look for a camera that gets good reviews in the focus category (fast focus, number of points, tracking focus).

-This option has the camera choosing which point to focus on for you.
+With this option, the camera chooses which point to focus on for you.

-Some cameras are getting smarter now, with things like Face Detection, but what often happens is the closest object to the camera ends up being the sharpest.
+Cameras are getting smarter now, with things like Face Detection, but what often happens is the object that is closet to the camera ends up being the sharpest.
 But, if that is not what you intended – if you wanted that pretty flower behind the fence sharp, and the fence in front blurry – the camera gets it wrong.

 Honestly, the only time I personally use this setting is when I hand my camera to someone else to take a photo of me.

 I put it on auto everything, and hope it works out.
-I trust the camera to get it right, more than I trust another person who doesn’t know my camera, to get the right focus point on me.
+I trust the camera more so than I trust another person (who doesn’t know my camera) to get the right focus point on me.

 I have more out of focus photos of myself than I care to discuss.

-Most of the time my camera stays on single-point focus.
-When I’m shooting something moving, then I may switch to zone.
+Most of the time my camera stays on Single Point Focus.
+When I’m shooting something moving, then I will often switch to Zone Focus.

 This should help you decide which is right for whatever you’re photographing.